Borovaneca/CarWash/README.md

 * **Integration of External Services**

-The project integrates with services like Cloudinary for managing and serving images or media assets.
+The project integrates with services like Cloudinary for managing and serving images.

 ---